rahilansari077/Bank-Customer-Churn-Data-Analysis-and-Recommendation/README.md

 Project objective –
 Identifying key factors that cause customer churn by descriptive and predictive analytics Recommending customer-centric ideas to reduce churn rate by building Logistic Regression Model

+Please visit the Business Analytics Consulting Project ppt to find full report and walkthrough of analysis, inights and recommedations.